StonetoSkyCreations/MM/CONTENT_GUIDE.md

 - Update the Open Graph image URL if you change the image location.

 ## Booking embed
-- Update the booking iframe on `booking.html` by replacing the `data-src` value with the live booking link.
+- The booking embed on `booking.html` uses a SimplyBook widget.
+Update the `url` inside the `SimplybookWidget` script block with your live booking link and adjust `theme_settings` if needed.
-- The script in `assets/js/main.js` copies `data-src` into the iframe `src` once loaded.

 ## Contact form
 - The contact form currently opens the visitor's email client via `mailto:contact@example.com`.
 Replace that email address with the preferred contact email or swap the form action to your form provider's endpoint.